p-majewski/DeathAndResurrectionShow/README.md

 Hello.
-My name is Pawel Majewski (you can reach me at pawell.majewskyy@google.com).

 I code mostly in Java as a hobby.
+You can reach me at pawell.majewskyy@google.com

 DeathAndResurrectionShow is a program that will tell you when you will reach nirvana. :)